-Howe, a Republican, was the representative for New York's 6th congressional district from 1895 to 1899.
+Howe was the representative for New York’s 6th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Howe missed 112 of 345 roll call votes, which is 32.5%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.